PetterTech/blog/content/posts/2011-08-15-nifty-debian-packages.md

 A little list of some nifty packages for Debian:

 **sudo**
-Oddly enough this isn&#8217;t installed by default.
+Oddly enough this isn't installed by default.
 Well known for most Linux users, but it enables regular users to perform commands as root without actually logging in as root.

 **molly-guard
 ** Protects you from shutting down wrong server when using ssh to a server.
 What it does is ask you which server you want to shutdown when you run the command shutdown.
-If you type in wrong hostname it won&#8217;t run the command.
+If you type in wrong hostname it won't run the command.
 Handy if you have a bunch of ssh sessions open and you type shutdown in the wrong session.

 **pwgen
 ** Generates random passwords.
 Configurable what kind of passwords you want, for example high complexity and so on.